Connecticut Association of Latinos in Higher Education

 To promote and facilitate the participation of Latino communities in higher education throughout CT.

 CALAHE is delighted to be able to offer scholarship opportunities to incoming freshman students and college undergraduates.
 We hope that we will be able to assist you in defraying some of your college costs.
 Please review the scholarship eligibility criteria carefully to see if you qualify.

-The tournament will be hosted at the Tunxis Country Club in Farmington, Connecticut.
+The 2023 tournament will be hosted at the Lyman Orchard Golf Club in Middlefield, Connecticut.

 News & Announcements

-I am honored to serve as the new President and I hope you will join me in the work ahead, as we strive to make CALAHE the strongest advocate for our disciplines, our professions in higher education and more importantly, our students.
+I hope this message finds you and your loved ones safe and healthy.
+I am honored to serve as the President of this wonderful organization.
+I hope you will join me in the work ahead, as we strive to make CALAHE the strongest advocate for our disciplines, our professions in higher education and more importantly, our students.